binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 6. The drawing is classified
 7. The cloud functions update the firebase tree in order to change the state of the draw to continue the workflow.

-As I'm not a specialist of Machine Learning I Ask some help to a Google from New York [Yufeng Guo](https://twitter.com/YufengG).
+As I'm not a specialist of Machine Learning, I Ask some help to a Googler from New York [Yufeng Guo](https://twitter.com/YufengG).
 He does all the stuff of training the model.
-So, he trained a machine learning model based on 'black and white' image of 28x28 pixels.
+He trained a machine learning model based on 'black and white' image of 28x28 pixels.
 I had to do a conversion between what I receive and what I send to the ML engine.
 In that way, this image:

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_before.png" >